hgducharme/SQL-Basics/data_modification_statements/README.md

 ### Updating Data

 Updating data is done through a command similar to the `DELETE FROM` command.
-It similarily operates on a single table, it then evaluates a condition over each tuple of the table, and when the condition is true, it will modify the tuple.
+It similarly operates on a single table, it then evaluates a condition over each tuple of the table, and when the condition is true, it will modify the tuple.

 It looks like this: